logzio/logzio-docker/README.md

 You can pass the `--no-dockerEvents` flag if you do not want events to be published to Logz.io.

-The `-i/--statsinterval <STATSINTERVAL>` downsamples the logs sent to Logentries.
+The `-i/--statsinterval <STATSINTERVAL>` downsamples the logs sent to Logz.io.
 It collects samples and averages them before sending to Logz.io.

 The `-a` allows to add more fields to the log - this can be used to tag spesific application, enviroment etc.